 What are the Geneva Conventions?

 The Geneva Conventions are a series of international treaties intended to limit the violence of war and protect civilians, prisoners and wounded soldiers in time of war and civil conflict.
 For example, wounded soldiers must be cared for regardless of which side they were fighting for.
 Prisoners of war may not be killed or mistreated.
 Detainees may not be tortured to extract information from them.
 Attacks must focus on military targets only.
 The first Geneva Convention treaty was signed in 1864, and the treaty has been renegotiated and expanded several times since then, most recently in 1949 and 1977.
-The United States is a signatory to the Geneva Conventions, and therefore they have the force of law for U.S. citizens. (for more information, please see the Summary at the bottom of this page, the References Page or click here for an excellent summary from the Pleace Pledge Union )
+The United States is a signatory to the Geneva Conventions, and therefore they have the force of law for U.S. citizens.
+(For more information, please see the Summary at the bottom of this page, visit our Library Page, or click here for an excellent summary from the Peace Pledge Union )

 How did the Geneva Conventions get started?

 In June of 1859, Jean Henri Dunant, a devout Swiss businessman, came upon the aftermath of the battle of Solferino (Italy).
 Approximately 30,000 wounded troops had been abandoned by their armies and left to die on what had been the battlefield.
 Deeply moved by the plight of the dying soldiers, Dunant organized a makeshift field hospital with the help of women from nearby towns, and spent his own money to buy needed supplies.
 Out of this experience grew both the Red Cross and the Geneva Conventions.
 In 1901, Dunant was awarded the first-ever Nobel Peace Prize for his role in founding the International Red Cross movement and initiating the first Geneva Convention treaty. (for more information, see the Wikipedia article about Henri Dunant)